Starchasers/OCGlasses/Modifiers-and-Conditions.md

 `OVERLAY_ACTIVE`, `OVERLAY_INACTIVE`

-(add required upgrades on a Anvil like when enchanting armor)
+(add required upgrades on a Anvil like when enchanting armor, each upgrade costs 20 levels of XP)